iMAboud/iMA-Menu/README.md

  **Configure Croc:**
    - Edit `Croc.bat` in `C:\Program Files\Nilesoft\script` to set your own password with "--code" followed by your password (minimum 6 digits).
 This will be used by the Downloader to type and download without having to copy your randome generated password.

-Pros: Easy to memories, same password every time the downloader inserts.
++ Pros: Easy to memories, same password every time the downloader inserts.
-Cons: Obviously security, I suggest to avoide setting the password 123456.
+- Cons: Obviously security, I suggest to avoide setting the password easy to guess.

 ## Important Note
 The Download script will only accept 6+ digits.
-This is for security reasons, however, if you insert less than 6 digits it will make it up to 6 digits by repeating the last digit until the total is 6.
-This is made so you could create a password with less than 6 digits

-e.g: if your name is John which is less than 6 digits you can set the password to "JOHNNN" , but the downloader will only need to type "JOHN" and the script will repeat the "N" exactly 2 times to be JOHNNN for you.

 ## Screenshots